Ashni-K/SAVR/README.md

-# Munchie -- A Recipe Generator
+# SAVR -- A Recipe Generator